|

 reflective Total Nasal Symptom Score (rTNSS): Sum of 4 individual subject-assessed symptom scores for rhinorrhea, nasal congestion, nasal itching, and sneezing, each evaluated using a scale of 0 = none, 1 = mild, 2 = moderate, or 3 = severe.
 Maximum 12 points.

-Minimal Clinically Important Difference: Not established; 30% change from baseline has been proposed.
+Minimal Clinically Important Difference: Change in score of 1 point; greater than or equal to 30% change from baseline has been proposed.

 Timing: At least 6 months or longer.